Will Auto Insurance Cover Winching?

 If you want to limit risk, or if you frequently drive long distances on remote roads, then you may want to splurge on a higher-end roadside assistance plan.
 Higher-end roadside assistance plans cost $100 to $200 per year, but they have higher limits and cover a wider range of situations.

-Or, if you have basic driving needs and are willing to take slightly higher risk, then a basic roadside assistance plan may be the right choice.
+Or, if you have basic driving needs and are willing to take a slightly higher risk, then a basic roadside assistance plan may be the right choice.
 A basic plan costs between $40 and $60 per year.

 How to Get Roadside Assistance